Court of the Lions: Modifications and restorations

 In the second half of the 16th century, after the Alhambra had become a Spanish palace, the fountain was significantly modified by the addition of smaller water basins above the central spout in order to create a multi-level fountain.
 In 1624 sculptor Alonso de Mena repaired the fountain and cleaned it.
-In the early 19th century a set of spouts were added to the fountain and in 1837 another spout was added at the top of the fountain to reflect the tastes of the time.
+In the early 19th century a set of spouts was added to the fountain and in 1837 another spout was added at the top of the fountain to reflect the tastes of the time.
 The original (lower) main basin was also raised in height in 1884.

 In the 20th century efforts were made to return the fountain to its original state.
 Several tests and studies began in 1945 and in 1966 it was generally restored to its hypothesized original appearance, removing the pieces that were added to it from the 16th century onward.
 In 2002 another major restoration process was begun by the Patronato de la Alhambra.
 One of the 12 lion sculptures was removed that year, followed by the rest in 2007, in order to undergo restoration in the Patronato's workshops.
 Harmful residues and particles were removed and cracks were repaired.
 The water basin, due to its size, remained on site and was restored in situ.
 After being exhibited at the Alhambra Museum for 2 years, the lions were put back in place in December 2011.